Qualified Immunity (QI) and its derivatives are problematic, and the key to judicial reform required to restore Constitutional civil rights.

 Through most of American history, our courts held that view.

-Then in Pierson v Ray in 1967, the Supreme Court of the United States (SCOTUS) observed that police officers were merely "acting lawfully...in good faith reliance upon a (local, anti-loitering) law" when they arrested ministers protesting the civil rights violations of that era.
-The court was worried that officers might be hesitant to do the job if they constantly had to make a decision between [a] doing nothing, and [b] executing a law and being financially decimated to personally make restitution for damage a rights violation can inflict.
-So the officers were granted a new creation: 'qualified immunity' from liability for the civil rights violations they inflicted upon citizens who did nothing wrong, when the officer was "acting lawfully...in good faith reliance upon a law".
+In 1967 the Supreme Court (SCOTUS) ruled in Pierson v Ray in 1967, that police officers were merely "acting lawfully...in good faith reliance upon a (local, anti-loitering) law" when they arrested ministers protesting the civil rights violations of that era, and that the officers had "qualified immunity" from liability for the rights violations.
+The court was worried that officers might be hesitant to do the job if they had to make decisions between [a] doing nothing, and [b] enforcing a law that might put them in position to risk being financially decimated to personally make restitution for damage a rights violation can inflict.
+So the officers were granted a new creation: "qualified immunity".

-That QI notion has expanded over time ("reasonable person", "clearly established law", "clear precedent", even to the point that "no allegation of malice need be alleged or proved", etc. See the "Relevant Laws" page).
+That QI notion has expanded over time ("reasonable person", "clearly established law", "clear precedent", even to the point that "no allegation of malice need be alleged or proved", etc.; see the "Relevant Laws" page).
 Today, QI absolves officers of liability in nearly every conceivable situation.
-The focus of judges has been only on the civil rights violator side of the scales of justice.
-That has protected officers, and generally ignored the violated citizen.
-Restitution, justice, is hard to find.
-Too many citizens have been left with nothing for obvious violations of civil rights, sometimes to the point of death, even when violations are recorded on video.
 And SCOTUS has recently even said 'it is not necessary to determine if rights were violated, first focus on whether the officer (or other government official) accused of a civil rights violation can be absolved of liability.'